TheMrAI/TheMrAI.github.io/multithreading/definitions.md

 Understanding it is crucial even if one does not wish to write low level structures for special use cases.
-At the very least it should be a humble lesson to us all to have a cursory understanding on what complexity lies under the hood, so we don't make carelessly very costly mistakes.
+At the very least it should be a humble lesson to us all to have a cursory understanding on what complexity lies under the hood, so we do not make carelessly very costly mistakes.

 This page will collect all the necessary definitions in order of their use and then explore what they mean in action.
 The notes put forward here are not meant to